OpenWork-NZ/mdwg/docs/_defs/MetadataScope.md

 ### ISO Obligation
 - There can be zero to many [0..\*] *metadataScope* entries for the cited resource in the  *[MD_Metadata](./class-MD_Metadata)* package of class *[MD_MetadataScope](http://wiki.esipfed.org/index.php/MD_MetadataScope)* for the metadata record.

-### ICSM Best Practice Recommendations
-Therefore - at least one instance of this element should be populated in all metadata records.

 ## Discussion

 MetadataScope contains information that describes the scope of the resource that this metadata record documents.
 The standard allows multiple scopes per metadata record, but we have no examples to date to illustrate this use.
 Current thought is that ICSM recommendation would be the one and only one entry for `metadataScope`.